Leisure and Tourism Jobs

 Travel and Tourism Jobs

-Travel and tourism roles connect people with new experiences, destinations, and cultures.
+Travel and tourism roles connect people with new experiences, destinations, and cultures, and suit individuals who are organised, enthusiastic, and customer-focused, with many positions also requiring familiarity with online booking platforms and digital communication tools.
 Common positions include Travel Consultants, Tour Operators, Holiday Representatives, and Ticketing Agents.
 Tasks often involve arranging travel, managing bookings, advising customers, and handling itineraries.

 Event and Venue Management Jobs

 The UK’s events and leisure venues rely on talented organisers to deliver successful occasions, from concerts and exhibitions to weddings and conferences.
 Job titles include Events Coordinators, Venue Assistants, and Conference Managers.
-Responsibilities typically involve liaising with suppliers, managing schedules, and ensuring smooth event delivery.
+Responsibilities typically involve liaising with suppliers, managing schedules, and ensuring smooth event delivery, while additional duties can include budget management, health and safety compliance, and coordinating on-the-day staff and volunteers.

 Sports and Recreation Jobs

 The sports and recreation industry offers opportunities for fitness enthusiasts and customer service professionals alike.
 Typical roles include Fitness Instructors, Leisure Centre Assistants, Lifeguards, and Sports Coaches.
-These positions focus on helping people stay active, healthy, and engaged in their communities.
+These positions focus on helping people stay active, healthy, and engaged in their communities, with many roles involving direct interaction with the public, providing guidance, motivation, and support to participants of all ages and abilities.

 Leisure and Tourism Jobs by Contract Type